Indian Ocean slave trade: History

-Early Indian Ocean slave trade
+Ancient Indian Ocean slave trade

 Slave trading in the Indian Ocean goes back to 2500 BCE.
-Ancient Babylonians, Egyptians, Greeks, Indians and Persians all traded slaves on small scale across the Indian Ocean (and sometimes the Red Sea).
+Ancient Babylonians, Egyptians, Greeks, Indians, and Persians all traded slaves on a small scale across the Indian Ocean (and sometimes the Red Sea).
 Slave trading in the Red Sea around the time of Alexander the Great is described by Agatharchides.
-Strabo's Geographica (completed after 23 CE) mentions Greeks from Egypt trading slaves at the port of Adulis and other ports on the Horn African coast.
+Strabo's Geographica (completed after 23 CE) mentions Greeks from Egypt trading slaves at the port of Adulis and other ports in the Horn of Africa.
 Pliny the Elder's Natural History (published in 77 CE) also describes Indian Ocean slave trading.

 In the 1st century CE, Periplus of the Erythraean Sea advised of slave trading opportunities in the region, particularly in the trading of "beautiful girls for concubinage."
 According to this manual, slaves were exported from Omana (likely near modern-day Oman) and Kanê to the west coast of India.
-The ancient Indian Ocean slave trade was enabled by building boats capable of carrying large numbers of human beings in the Persian Gulf using wood imported from India.
+The ancient Indian Ocean slave trade was enabled by building ships capable of carrying large numbers of human beings in the Persian Gulf using wood imported from India.
 These shipbuilding activities go back to Babylonian and Achaemenid times.

-Gujarati merchants evolved into the first explorers of the Indian Ocean as they traded slaves as well as African goods such as ivory and tortoise shells.
-The Gujaratis were participants in the slavery business in Mombasa, Zanzibar and to some extent in the Southern African region.
-Indonesians were also participants, and brought spices to Africa's shores.
-They would have returned via India and Sri Lanka with ivory, iron, skins, and slaves.After the involvement of the Byzantine Empire and Sassanian Empire in slave trading in the 6th century AD, it became a major enterprise.
+Gujarati merchants evolved into the first explorers of the Indian Ocean as they traded slaves and African goods such as ivory and tortoise shells.
+The Gujaratis participated in the slavery business in Mombasa, Zanzibar and, to some extent, in the Southern African region.
+Indonesians were also participants, and brought spices to trade in Africa.
+They would have returned via India and Sri Lanka with ivory, iron, skins, and slaves.After the Byzantine and Sasanian empires entered into slave trading in the 6th century AD, it became a major enterprise.

 Cosmas Indicopleustes wrote in his Christian Topography (550 CE) that Somali port cities were exporting slaves captured in the interior to Byzantine Egypt via the Red Sea.
 He also mentioned the import of eunuchs by the Byzantines from Mesopotamia and India.
 After the 1st century, the export of black Africans from Tanzania, Mozambique and other Bantu groups became a "constant factor".
-Under the Sassanians, Indian Ocean trade was used not just to transport slaves, but also scholars and merchants.
+Under the Sasanians, Indian Ocean trade supported not only the transport of slaves, but also of scholars and merchants.